ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Code Validation

 Home of wild animals has been validated via W3C HTML Validator and the W3C CSS Validator.
-There were 3 minor errors that came all up for the index.html page, where an error in relationship was detected.
-This was immediately corrected and documented down below in Bugs Fixed.
+There were three minor errors that came all up for the index.html page, this was immediately corrected and documented down below in [Solved Bugs](<#bugs>).

 ![Image W3 Code Validation](readme-images/w3_code_validation.png)